Continual Speaker Adaptation for Text-to-Speech Synthesis: Conclusion

 \section{Conclusion}

-In this paper, we concentrated on designing a framework for a real-world case of TTS system extension where new speakers are added over time.
-To measure the performance of continual adaptation in terms of speech diversity, we proposed to use a linear speaker verifier for speech embeddings produced by a pre-trained speaker encoder.
-We also showed that with experience replay one can prevent catastrophic forgetting to a high extent.
-Although this method does not measure all aspects of TTS model evaluation like speech quality, by assuming that the base TTS model has enough capacity and flexibility to adapt to new speakers, it can measure a good approximation of forgetting and diversity as shown in the experiments.
+We proposed a framework for the continual adaptation of speakers in TTS systems.
+To measure the performance of continual adaptation in terms of speech diversity, we employed a linear speaker verifier for speech embeddings extracted by a pre-trained speech encoder.
+Although this approach does not necessarily evaluate all aspects of TTS model evaluation, like speech quality, it can be considered as a good approximation of model performance and sample diversity.
+We also demonstrated that experience replay could be a very effective method for continual learning in TTS and can prevent catastrophic forgetting to a great extent compared to sequential fine-tuning and EWC.